pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/preferences.md

 By default, user and system account tokens don't expire, but can be re-generated at any time to invalidate the old tokens and create new ones.
 This setting enables tokens to automatically expire after a fixed period of time, which can be specified in units of hours, days, weeks or months.

-After a token expires, the users can generate a new one from the [API Tokens setting page](./api-tokens), while the system account holders can do so from the [user management screen](./users#system-accounts).
+After a token expires, the users can generate a new one from the [API Tokens setting page](./api-tokens), while users with the appropriate `system_account:manage` permission can regenerate system account tokens from the [user management screen](./users#system-accounts).

 #### Display an announcement banner on login